sinatayebati/ConvNet-Porosity-Classification-for-Additive-Manufacturing/README.md

 ![X-CT4](https://user-images.githubusercontent.com/56824605/215650351-9e9fad08-6de7-4627-a003-03878b8803fe.png)

 # Prerequisites
+The following modules and packages are required in order to run the associated code:

-.
-TensorFlow
+* TensorFlow
-.
-Keras
+* Keras
-.
-Numpy
+* Numpy
-.
-Matplotlib
+* Matplotlib